BlackWolfed/RedTeamRecon/README.md

 <br>

 # Description
- 🔭 This is a Recon & Inoformation Garhering Methodology In Bug Hunting Process
+ 🔭 This is a Recon & Information Gathering Methodology In Bug Hunting Process

 ![Recon](Recon.png)